IPS-Eye-White

 Foreword:

-Although there are an uncountable number of people who teaches one or another form of mysticism, I have limited this section to four of the most popular and influential teachers of contemplative prayer and Lectio Divina.
-However this is chapter VII of the article on Contemplative Prayer.
+Although there are an uncountable number of people who teaches one or another form of mysticism, I have limited this section (chapter VII of the article on Contemplative Prayer) to four of the most popular and influential teachers of contemplative prayer and Lectio Divina.
 More information on the sources and dangers of this form of ‘prayer’ is in the preceding chapters.

 Thomas Merton (1915-1968),